 Network Infrastructure and Firewalls

 Pear Deck requires that all devices in a classroom maintain an internet connection (i.e. stable WiFi).
-In some cases, network and connectivity problems may persist and require further troubleshooting which may include the whitelisting of the underlying services used by Pear Deck.
+In some cases, network and connectivity problems may persist and require further troubleshooting, which may include the whitelisting of the underlying services used by Pear Deck.
 Please contact email@example.com if you believe this may be a problem on your network.
+The following domains should be allowed through your firewall.
+Please note that some include an asterisk:

 We will try to make requests to some additional domains for analytics and error reporting, but those services aren't necessary to operate Pear Deck.